HyperBDR/docs/src/product-trainning/project-delivery.md

 ![project delivery investigation](./images/project-delivery-investigation.png)

-1. When conducting host research, we need to gather detailed information about the hosts to determine if Hyper BDR fully supports them.
-We can use methods provided in the official Hyper BDR documentation for this.
+1. When conducting host research, we need to gather detailed information about the hosts to determine if HyperBDR fully supports them.
+We can use methods provided in the official HyperBDR documentation for this.

 2. Network research aims to determine the existing network topology and bandwidth situation of the users.
 With this information, we can plan the disaster recovery network on the cloud platform and decide if VPN or dedicated connections are needed between the user's production and backup sites.

 3. Application system research can be carried out concurrently with host research.
-It mainly involves determining the importance of user business systems and configuring different disaster recovery strategies in Hyper BDR based on their importance levels.
+It mainly involves determining the importance of user business systems and configuring different disaster recovery strategies in HyperBDR based on their importance levels.
 Additionally, we need to establish the sequence for taking over systems during disaster recovery based on their interdependencies.

 ### Useful Links